leakyrelu/caarlos0.github.com/_posts/2017-04-27-k8s-sandbox-costs.md

 As I said before, most of our services are written in Java, and usually use "a lot" of memory (~700Mb+), while not so much CPU most of the time (~50m).

-We were using `c4.xlarge` machines, which lots of CPU and not so much memory, so, we end up with memory being the bottleneck, causing the cluster-autoscaler to launch more instances because there were no memory enough, while having a lot of idle CPU time.
+We were using `c4.xlarge` machines, with lots of CPU and not so much memory, so, we end up with memory being the bottleneck, causing the cluster-autoscaler to launch more instances because there were no memory enough, while having a lot of idle CPU time.